RandomPerson3465/odometer/README.md

 `directionByDigit` (Boolean) If true, the direction of each digit is determined by whether the digit itself goes up or down instead of being determined by the entire count

+`downColor` (String) The color of the counter when it is counting down.

 `duration` (Number) Duration of the animation in milliseconds

 `el` (HTMLElement) HTML Element